If you’ve ever considered which task management tool to get, you’ve probably heard of both Use our ClickUp affiliate link! and Monday.

 I’ve been using ClickUp for almost as long as it’s been around.
 At the time of starting my YouTube channel, I had a pretty clear choice as to whether my YouTube channel would cover ClickUp or Monday, and at the time I chose ClickUp.

-Based on questions from the audience, and also my own reflection, the question now is: should my YouTube channel stay focused on ClickUp or pivot to incorporate or even switch to Monday.com?
+Based on questions from the audience, and also my own reflection, the question now is: should my YouTube channel stay focused on ClickUp or pivot to incorporate or even switch to Use our Monday.com affiliate link!?

 So, I’m making this video as much for myself as I am for you.
 Just like many of you, I have a lot riding on this being a helpful review and a detailed comparison because the decision here matters.